 How to watch live TV on Apple TV

 Hulu with Live TV represents a beautiful middle-ground for people familiar with streaming but new to streaming live TV.
 A Hulu with Live TV membership includes a full package of cable TV channels, along with a traditional Hulu streaming membership.
 Should you ever get sick of watching live TV, Hulu is waiting for you with more to watch.
 Not that you’ll run out of content on Hulu with Live TV.
-Its 50-plus channel package includes everything from Cartoon Network to ESPN, with every major news network to boot.
+Its 65-plus channel package includes everything from Cartoon Network to ESPN, with every major news network to boot.
 If that wasn’t enough, Hulu with Live TV includes 50 hours of cloud DVR storage and on-demand shows not included with Hulu’s streaming service.

 Sling TV is a live streaming TV solution that lets users pick from a handful of inexpensive channel packages.
 Rather than getting a hundred channels that you don’t care about with an expensive cable package, Sling TV offers smaller packages of hot channels at a discount.
 Along with live streaming TV, Sling TV offers on-demand and cloud DVR for subscribers as well.
-Sling offers two packages, Sling Orange and Sling Blue, both of which cost $25 per month, along with the option to get both packages for $40 per month.
+Sling offers two packages, Sling Orange and Sling Blue, both of which cost $30 per month, along with the option to get both packages for $45 per month.

 FuboTV is an international sports fan’s best friend, a live TV streaming service that offers the best of soccer, NBA, and Formula-1 along with basic cable channels.
 While you’ll miss out on a few favorites like ESPN, FuboTV includes Bravo, MSNBC, SyFy, History, and other basic cable standards you’ve come to expect.
-Spanish speakers looking for a cheaper alternative should also consider the Fubo Latino package for $17.99 per month.
+With over 98 channels included in the basic package, you get a ton of content for your money.
+Spanish speakers looking for a cheaper alternative should also consider the Fubo Latino package for $7.99 per month.
 This package comes with 15 Spanish language channels for a reduced price.
 If making sure you’ve got access to local channels is important to you, FuboTV deserves an extra look.
 While it doesn’t include ABC, it offers local NBC, Fox, and CBS channels for most of the U.S. market.
 Your membership even includes cloud DVR.

 4) Philo TV

-If you’re looking for streaming TV on a budget, no service compares to Philo’s 43-channel $16-per-month baseline package.
+If you’re looking for streaming TV on a budget, no service compares to Philo’s 58-channel $20-per-month baseline package.
 Originally designed for students living in college dorms, Philo’s lineup is light on news, but it packs in some of the best channels in entertainment: AMC, BET, CMT, MTV, Comedy Central, and VH1.
 Philo comes with on-demand and unlimited DVR, with recordings lasting up to 30 days.
 No one offers more for less.
 However, the lack of news beyond BBC World News is frustrating.
 If you can get by without American news sources, Philo is a steal.